 Physical And Sexual Abuse Solicitors – Can I Make A Compensation Claim?

-By Fern Mitchell.
-Last Updated 17th February 2021.
+By Mark Ainsdale.
+Last Updated 26th July 2021.
 Welcome to our guide on physical and sexual abuse solicitors.
 We have represented numerous victims of physical and sexual abuse across the United Kingdom.
-If you have been the victim of such abuse, it is important to get the compensation you deserve, and we will be there for you every step of the way.
-All of our cases are fully confidential, and we provide a free advice service for those that are curious about the claims process.
+If you’re the victim of such abuse, it is important to get the compensation you deserve, and we will be there for you every step of the way.
+All of our cases are fully confidential, and we provide a free advice service for those curious about the claims process.
+This includes a breakdown of legal costs, recuperate financial losses and the legal aid available for victims.
 For more information, you can read our guide or call us on 0800 073 8804.

 Select a Section: